 “Observing the self-assurance of Peter and John, and realizing that the speakers were uneducated men of no standing, the questioners were amazed.
 Then they recognized these men as having been with Jesus.”
 Acts 4:13

-Peter and John, two of the most beloved disciples of Jesus, carried His message to many.
+Peter and John, two of the most beloved disciples of Jesus, were entrusted by Jesus to carry His saving message out into the early Christian and non-Christian world.
 They did so with great enthusiasm and conviction.

 In doing so, they were judged by others.
 Some judged them to be righteous men bearing witness to Truth, and thereby became believers in Jesus.
 Others deemed them to be madmen, or fanatics, and made a point of steering clear of them lest they be judged like them.